pip3alfar0/template-practicas/README.md

 It is important to maintain the atomicity of commits in order to better track the project's progress.
 [Here](https://kapeli.com/cheat_sheets/Conventional_Commits.docset/Contents/Resources/Documents/index) you can find examples of conventional commits that might be helpful.

+### 4.2 Branches
+Branches allow for parallel development, helping to isolate different features or fixes.
+When working with branches, follow these best practices:

+* Use descriptive names for branches: Branch names should reflect the purpose or feature, e.g., feature/login-page, bugfix/header-error.
+* Create branches for features or fixes: Avoid committing directly to the main branch.
+Instead, create a new branch for each task/version.
+* Use Pull Requests (PRs): Once the changes in a branch are complete, create a pull request to merge it into the main branch.
+This allows for code review and testing before integration.
+[Here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) is information about the creation and use of pull requests.
+* Keep branches up to date: Regularly merge the main branch into your feature branches to minimize merge conflicts.

 ## 5. Git Hooks for testing